Scoliosis

 An orthopedic specialist can correct scoliosis with non-invasive treatments such as bracing or physical therapy.
 In rarer cases, patients may need spinal surgery.

-The Symptoms of Scoliosis
+The Symptoms of Idiopathic Scoliosis

 Idiopathic scoliosis tends to present visibly, changing the shape of your spine.